KenB773/kenb773.github.io/index.md

 ## Projects

-### [3-Tier Web App](3TierWebAppProj.md) - A full-stack, 3-tier Node.js web application on AWS using ECS Fargate, ALB, and RDS PostgreSQL, fully provisioned through Terraform and containerized with Docker.
+### [AWS 3-Tier Web App](3TierWebAppProj.md) - A full-stack, 3-tier Node.js web application on AWS using ECS Fargate, ALB, and RDS PostgreSQL, fully provisioned through Terraform and containerized with Docker.
 The project includes health checks, secure DB connectivity via SSL, and modular infrastructure-as-code for production-style scalability.

-### ['KubeCart' project](KubeCartProj.md) - KubeCart is a containerized Flask microservice simulating a basic shopping cart API, deployed to AWS using Kubernetes (EKS) and exposed via a public Load Balancer.
+### [AWS/GCP 'KubeCart' project](KubeCartProj.md) - KubeCart is a containerized Flask microservice simulating a basic shopping cart API, deployed to AWS using Kubernetes (EKS) and exposed via a public Load Balancer.
 It features a live Swagger UI for testing endpoints, built using Flask-RESTX and deployed with Docker, eksctl, and kubectl.

 ### [Automated CI/CD Security Scan Pipeline](https://github.com/KenB773/SecurityScanPipeline) - A GitHub Actions pipeline that integrates Trivy, Checkov, Bandit, and OWASP Dependency-Check to automatically scan code, containers, and infrastructure for vulnerabilities — complete with SARIF reporting for GitHub Security.

-### [Azure-based Home SOC Setup](homesoc.md) - My Home SOC is a functional personal cloud security operations center built on Azure services, featuring log ingestion with Log Analytics, real-time alerting via Azure Monitor, and custom detection rules for tracking suspicious activity across a simulated home network.
+### [Azure Home SOC Setup](homesoc.md) - My Home SOC is a functional personal cloud security operations center built on Azure services, featuring log ingestion with Log Analytics, real-time alerting via Azure Monitor, and custom detection rules for tracking suspicious activity across a simulated home network.

+### [RogueSpeared tool](https://github.com/KenB773/RogueSpeared) - A red-team proof-of-concept tool that creates 'polyglot' files combining real WAV audio with XOR-encrypted Python payloads.
+The resulting file plays as normal audio but also executes embedded code when run as a script.

 ### [AWS PartyRock - JargonBridge GenAI App](https://partyrock.aws/u/KenB7/1nIRFrtOV/JargonBridge) - A fun little Gen AI PartyRock tool I created for bidirectionally converting technical jargon and plain english.
 Includes a basic Claude-powered chatbot that can answer questions about terms used and its thought process behind the 'translations'.
 -  [Example input/output snapshot](https://partyrock.aws/u/KenB7/1nIRFrtOV/JargonBridge/snapshot/jHsfSVHf4)